-See below for a win by an Irish player in a recent tournament!
+See below for a win by an Irish player!

 At present we are not arranging any tournaments but we run Irish national teams in ICCF events and facilitate entries for Irish players.
 Please only enter tournaments for which the server allows you to pay your entry fee directly to ICCF.